 Think about when you want the media to receive your news release.

-- You can send two news releases: one in advance, and one after the event, with details of what has happened.
-If you are lucky, you may get coverage twice.
+- You can send two news releases for an event – one in advance, and one during or after the event, with details of what has happened.

-- With an advance news release send it to the News Desk a week or so before the event.
+- With an advance news release send it a week or so before the event.
 Bear in mind publication days if it is a weekly paper.

-- If you are sending a news release after an event it has to be done on the day.
+- If you are sending a news release during or after an event it has to be done on the day the event takes place.
 It won’t be news in 2 days’ time.

 - If possible, read over your news release and any background information first.
 Think about the 2 or 3 main points you want to get across.